HIGH HOLY DAYS AT TEMPLE BETH EL

 Kol Nidre Fri 10/3/14 7:00 pm Unitarian Universalist Church

 Yom Kippur Sat 10/4/14 9:00 am Unitarian Universalist Church

 Mincha & Neilah 5:30 pm

 Havdallah 7:35 pm

 The Unitarian Universalist Church is located at 3051 Ironbound Road.

-Children’s programming will begin at about 10:00 am for both Rosh Hashana Day 1 and Yom Kippur.
-Rabbi David will join the children at about 11:15 am each morning for a short service.
+Children’s programming will begin at about 10:00 am on Yom Kippur.
+Rabbi David will join the children at about 11:15 am for a short service.
 Participating children are expected to be accompanied by a parent.